Editor’s note: This post was originally published on 9/22/14 and has been updated for accuracy and comprehension.

-Because let’s face it — it doesn’t matter if you have 100 or 10,000 social media followers (or email subscribers,) if you aren’t making sales, then you don’t have a business.
-You have a hobby and a dream.
+Let's face it: It doesn't matter if you have 100 or 10,000 social media followers (or email subscribers), if you aren't making sales, then you don't have a business.

-Earlier this week, I was speaking with a colleague of mine and he told me that he left corporate world to start his own marketing company about 8 months ago, but hasn’t drummed up a whole lot of business.
+Earlier this week, I was speaking with a colleague of mine and he told me that he left the corporate world to start his own marketing company about eight months ago, but hasn't drummed up a whole lot of business.

 When I asked him about his sales calls, he said he rarely has them and hates doing sales calls when he actually does have them.